Each year, approximately 2,000 children in America die of abuse and neglect.

 Voce is committed to preventing child abuse and neglect and healing for children who have already been scarred in this battle.
 Our efforts through Pennsylvania’s Statewide Adoption and Permanency Network are trauma-informed and focus on child victims of abuse and neglect in need of permanent, loving homes.
-Training for Adoption Competency and Practice Self-Regulation™ are programs designed to promote healing and empower child victims of abuse.
+Training for Adoption Competency and the Forum on Pennsylvania's Children are programs designed to promote healing and empower child victims of abuse.

 You can be a voice for child victims of abuse, too.
 Individuals, families and communities must work together to strengthen families and prevent abuse and neglect from occurring.

 - Share this article and other National Child Abuse Prevention month posts and articles to generate awareness.